ON4WW : Shack, Hardware & Antennas

 17 October 2005 : finished my WAS and WAZ by working KL7HBK on topband for my #242!

 The actual station (October 2005) comprises of a Yaesu FT-1000MP, a fifteen year young KLM KT34-XA, a Cushcraft A3WS with 30m extension for the WARC bands, a quarter wave vertical for 40m, the 40m 4-square, the twelve meter self-supporting tower shunt-fed for 80m, and an Inverted-L for 160m with 80 radials.
 Weak signal reception on the low bands during summer time is with a K9AY array, completed with eight Beverage antennas in winter time.

 After my nearly 20 years of contesting, Mr. A.C.
-Murphy was so kind to pay me a visit and write something about his own activities during the CQWWCW contest, edition 2005.
+Murphy was so kind to pay me a visit and he wrote something about his own activities during the CQWWCW contest, edition 2005.

 In June 2008 I participated in the CW Fieldday in a rather different way.
 I visited all 15 fieldday stations, and made one QSO from each station, using their callsign.
-This QSO had to be a new multiplier, so this gave me an extra challenge (and some stress near the end)!
+This QSO had to be a new multiplier, so this gave me an extra challenge (and some stress near the end) !
 In total a distance of 1041 km was driven to visit all stations, big fun!
 The story is in dutch language, but you'll appreciate the pictures.
 Click here!
+(Google Translate can help)

 Below photographs give a general as well detailed overview of the station

 and antennas.
 Click on them to enlarge.
 Credit for some of the photo's goes